rrooggiieerr/xyscreens.py/README.md

 ## xyscreens CLI
-You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the follwoing syntax:
+You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the following syntax:

 Move the screen down: `python3 -m xyscreens <serial port> down`\
 Stop the screen: `python3 -m xyscreens <serial port> stop`\